meteorhacks/kadira/README.md

 ### More information

-Check out [Kadira Academy](https://kadira.io/academy) for more information and improve your app with Meteor APM.
+Check out the [Meteor APM Guide ](http://galaxy-guide.meteor.com/apm-getting-started.html) for more information and improve your app with Meteor APM.